Are you a new brewer or considering taking up the hobby? Welcome!

 - Buy a kettle that will work for extract AND all grain.
 The cost is not significantly more.
 My extract kettle now stores extra tubing.
 That’s not great!
 This kettle is stainless steel, 9 gallons and has two 1/2″ NPT ports.
 These can be used for easy installation of a ball valve and a thermometer.

 - If you’re on a strict budget, consider an aluminum kettle.
 Aluminum is a great metal for brew kettles.
-Here’s a very helpful HBT post on the subject of aluminium vs stainless.
-Along those lines, consider this Winware 10 gallon commercial quality kettle.
+Consider this Winware 10 gallon commercial quality kettle.